 Unlimited free teleconsultations with renowned doctors and access to 5,000+ network hospitals.

-Everything under one place.
-Access to preventive care, insurance, fitness tracking, telemedicine, lab tests with a single tap.
+Everything under one place with access to preventive care, insurance, fitness tracking, telemedicine, and lab tests.

 Option to customise insurance plans with add-ons.

-Immediate onboarding for new employees and up to 5 dependents.
+Immediate onboarding for new employees and up to five dependents.

 The role of healthcare programs is only rising.
-Keeping in sync with industry trends and staying a notch ahead helps in demonstrating dynamism and agility.
+Keeping in sync with industry trends and staying a notch ahead helps demonstrate dynamism and agility.
 ACKO helps you take care of your team's health by providing healthcare tools and wholesome insurance plans.
 All this without escalating your insurance budget and ensuring a hassle-free insurance experience for you and your employees.

 Want to post any comments?

 Team Acko Jan 12, 2022